-As you can see, I will be getting quite a lot of exercise in March!
-But I hope that our efforts will result in many more activities of this kind.
-Regional events like this one are taking place throughout the country - led by the Premiers and local community leadership.
+As you can see, I expect to be getting quite a lot of exercise in March!
+But I hope that our mainly symbolic activities will result in many more activities of their kind across the country.
+A programme of regional events has been planned in all provinces - led by the Premiers and local community leadership.
+These will involve activities such as clearing up riverbanks, repairing leaks and faulty plumbing, as well as celebrations of various kinds.
 In the Northern Province and Mpumalanga, the focus will be on repairing the damage in wake of the floods.